IRAs are a great way to invest for retirement as the earnings on your investment compound on a tax-deferred basis.

 Any employed person can contribute to a traditional IRA whether or not they are an active participant in their employer-sponsored retirement plan.

-Individuals who are not active participants can generally contribute up to $5,000 or 100% of their income, whichever is less, and when elgible deduct their contribution amount from their annual tax return .
+Individuals who are not active participants can generally contribute up to a maximum dollar amount established by the IRS (see contribution limits) or 100% of their income, whichever is less, and when elgible deduct their contribution amount from their annual tax return .

 Those who are active participants in an employer-sponsored plan may also be eligible to take advantage of the deduction if their adjusted gross income is below the level established for that tax year.